 This course focuses on the use of the computer in committing crimes, both within organizations and among private entities.
 It will also examine the justice system's response to this new form of deviance.
-Prerequisites: CCJ1020 -or- CGS2060C (for non-Criminal Justice majors) Lecture Hours: 40.0; Lab Hours: 00.0
+Prerequisites: CCJ1020 Lecture Hours: 40: Lab Hours: 0